dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 }
 {% endhighlight %}

-This above illustrates what Dafny does best: it automates all the hard work under the hood so that you can focus on what is the most interesting to you, and even better, it ensures you don't need to define `{:axiom}` yourself in this case.
+This above example illustrates what Dafny does best: it automates all the hard work under the hood so that you can focus on what is most interesting to you, and even better, it ensures you don't need to define `{:axiom}` yourself in this case.
-I hope you give Dafny a try and to see you soon posting [interesting questions](https://github.com/dafny-lang/dafny/discussions)!
+I hope you give Dafny a try and looking forward to your [interesting questions](https://github.com/dafny-lang/dafny/discussions)!